qyangaa/SIMPL-Notes/Week1_LiveOak_SaM.md

 ### Binding Time

-+ when source program gets lowerd in its level of abstraction until it’s suitable for execution
++  ==[Binding](https://en.wikipedia.org/wiki/Name_binding) is the act of associating properties with names==.
+Binding time is the moment in the program's life cycle when this association occurs, when source program gets lowerd in its level of abstraction until it’s suitable for execution

 + Phases